Employee Misconduct: Can Legal Acts Justify Termination for Character Defamation?

 Madhu.T.K

-Issue a show cause notice asking her to reply why action should not be taken against her for making negative remarks about her fellow employees. making negative remarks about co workers is a misconduct and you can take it up as a charge against the employee.
-Let us see what answer she could give and if not satisfactory, conduct an enquiry and based on the enquiry reports award punishment.
+Issue a show-cause notice asking her to explain why action should not be taken against her for making negative remarks about her fellow employees.
+Making negative remarks about coworkers is considered misconduct, and you can address it as a charge against the employee.
+Let us see what answer she provides, and if it is not satisfactory, conduct an inquiry.
+Based on the inquiry reports, you can then decide on an appropriate punishment.

 Krushna

 I have a similar query.
-One employee tells to a new employee ( former's immediate authority) about some discrepancy of another senior employee who has been with the company for long years.
-Later, the new employee comes to know that his same subordinate is gossiping bad about him with other team members through an another team member.
+One employee tells a new employee (the former's immediate authority) about some discrepancy of another senior employee who has been with the company for many years.
+Later, the new employee learns that the same subordinate is gossiping badly about him with other team members through another team member.

-In this scenario and actual situation problem in work place, what should be the best course of action?
+In this scenario and actual workplace situation, what should be the best course of action?

 Thanks,